-1st December 2016, with mandatory for new claims 1st December 2017, ACEA have published the european oil sequences issue 2016, these new sequences include some interesting news, in this report we also go to compare them with the lastest news from API / ILSAC.
+1st December 2016, with mandatory for new claims 1st December 2017, ACEA has published the European oil sequences issue 2016, these new sequences include some interesting news, in this report, we also go to compare them with the latest news from API / ILSAC.

 The remaining Categories A3/B3, A3/B4 and A5/B5 keep the same conditions that last issue (A3/B3 and A3/B4 with HTHS viscosity upper to 3.5 cP and A5/B5 extended drain intervals with HTHS viscosity from 2.9 up to 3.5 cP) but all of them add a new test on effects of biodiesel (CEC L-104-16).